howard-haowen/GoBootCampBook/README.md

 # Go Bootcamp Book TOC

 This is forked from [GoBootcamp/book](https://github.com/GoBootcamp/book).
+Some notes are added here and there, and the whole repo is meant to be read with [Obsidian](https://obsidian.md/).

 [[preface]]
 [[tour_of_go]]